w3f/Grants-Program/Demand Abstraction Based on Intent-centric and AI Agent.md

  AI developer **Miguel Monares** is an outstanding blockchain and AI developer majoring in Mathematics and Computer Science @ UC San Diego.
 He was an AI researcher and software engineer @ Intel Corporation and a blockchain research assistant @ National University of Singapore.

  We are all very thrilled about this project and fully devote ourselves to working on it.
-We hope to build our project based on Partisia because we all think Partisia is a very cutting-edge and promising blockchain, so we can not wait to develop our project with Partisia.
+We hope to build our project based on Polkadot because we all think Polkadot is a very cutting-edge and promising blockchain, so we can not wait to develop our project with Polkadot.
 We know each other well and we have worked together for a long time, so we will deliver our qualified and punctual outcomes in a highly reliable and efficient way.
 We also won the prize to attend Polkadot Blockchain Academy.

  ### Team Code Repos